Frequently Asked Questions

 - What if I have a technical issue during my test?

 - If you have a technical issue during your test that prohibits you from speaking to the proctor, notify the proctor via the LogMeIn chat function.
 The chat icon (a blue owl) can be found on the task bar for a PC and on the menu bar for Mac.

 - What if I lose internet during the test?

 If you lose your internet connection momentarily, you'll automatically be reconnected to the proctor when your connection is restored.
 If your exam can be reopened, your proctor will do so for you.

 If you can't reconnect and speak to the proctor via the LogMeIn chat function, call ProctorU at 1-855-772-8678 for assistance.

 Yes.
 Because this is still a GACE test, the scoring criteria, scoring process, and score scale are exactly the same.
 Scores can be accepted and used in the same way as if you took the test at a test center.
 See details about GACE scoring.

 - How and when do I get my scores?

-You will receive your official scores in your ETS account.
-When you will receive your scores depends on which test you took:
+You'll receive your official scores in your GACE account.
+When you' will receive your scores depends on which test you took: